Regiments of the Malta Garrison The Royal Malta Fencible Regiment

 1 Dec 1854 Strength: 557 men.
 The RMFR was kept as a reserve at the Inquisitor's palace until needed in the East.
 In 1855, Lt Col Baynes, commanding the RMFR, applied for his regiment to join the army in the Crimea, but his request was turned down.

-In 1860, the Royal Malta Fencibles had an average strength of 608 men.
-There were 448 admissions into hospital (737 per 1000 of mean strength) with no deaths.
-The admissions were 120 for miasmatic diseases, 35 for venereal infections, 52 for respiratory illnesses, 87 for digestive conditions, 96 for soft tissue injuries and 48 for accidental injuries.
+The Royal Malta Fencibles had 120 admissions for miasmatic diseases, 35 for venereal infections, 52 for respiratory illnesses, 87 for digestive conditions, 96 for soft tissue injuries and 48 for accidental injuries.

 In 1861, the Royal Malta Fencibles had an average strength of 605 men.
 There were 506 admissions into hospital (836 per 1000 of mean strength) with 6 deaths (9.92 per 1000 of mean strength).
 The admissions were 138 for miasmatic diseases with 1 death, 54 for venereal infections, 40 for respiratory illnesses, 3 for tubercular diseases with 1 death, 86 for digestive conditions, 101 for soft tissue injuries and 74 for accidental injuries with 3 deaths.
 One soldier was killed.